What is Shiatsu?

 Yes, there are several styles of Shiatsu, and while they all share the same foundation of working with ki (life force energy) and meridian pathways, each approach may emphasize different techniques or philosophical influences.

-I am certified in Zen Shiatsu, a style is known for its grounded, meditative, and intuitive approach.
+I am certified in Zen Shiatsu, a style is known for its meditative and intuitive approach.
+I focus on deep listening and tuning in to the body to assist clients with restoring their natural balance.

 Resources by traditional Shiatsu teachings and educational centers including the Shiatsu Society UK and Cancer Research UK.